Yeh Teri Galiyan: Plot

-8 months later

 Asmita and Shaan are living happily awaiting their baby's arrival.
 Shaan takes Asmita to the doctor for her sonography.
 Before they head back home, Asmita sees Thaku Maa and Nandini in the same hospital as she waits for Shaan to get her medicines.
 She sees them entering the gynaecologist for a sonography and finds out that Nandini is 4 months pregnant with Shaan's baby.
 Nandini tells Asmita that Shaan had spent a night with her to protect their unborn child.
 Nandini also reveals that she had gone to see a doctor to make sure she falls pregnant.

 Devastated, Asmita leaves Shaan and is hit by a truck.
 During the operation, Asmita chooses to save her child's life if one of them has to die and gives birth to a baby girl.
 A nurse tells Asmita that her baby is dead, but tells Shaan that Asmita instructed them to save her and not the baby's life.
 Asmita and Shaan blame one another for their baby's death and part ways with Shaan pulling of Asmita’s mangalsutra and wiping her sindoor.
 Nandini is shown to be paying the nurse who lied about the baby to kill it.
 The takes the bribe but does not kill the baby, rather gives it to another hospital warden to take care of it.